 Back to my original question… are probiotics good for weight loss?
 If so, how?
 Research shows that probiotics can support weight loss in many ways.
 The first is improving the microbiome.
 We’ve been studying the DNA of obese vs lean people for years and have found a key difference is the bacteria in the gut.

 In fact, a study (in mice) found that when lean mice were implanted with the gut microbiota from obese mice- their body weight increased without any other changes in food consumption!
 Shocking right?!
 Their summary was that “manipulation of gut microbial communities could be another approach in the treatment of obesity.”
 And how does one improve these communities?
 Probiotics.
 Certain foods and particular strains of probiotics are good for weight loss by improving the microbes.
 Let’s discuss.

 What probiotic strains are good for weight loss?

-The two most common probiotics on the market that may support weight loss are called Lactobacillus and Bifidobacterium.
+Lactobacillus and Bifidobacterium are the two most common probiotics on the market.
 These probiotics have been found to improve metabolism and potentially even reduce belly fat (win!).
 There are specific strains in the lactobacillus family that are likely more beneficial.
 One study found the following after giving participants a probiotic yogurt for a period of 4-6 weeks: